Home > Interview > Architecture Should Provide Real Benefits for the Society by Optimising the Use of its Resources

 What One Piece of Advice would you give to Young and Upcoming Professionals?

 We are responsible for the resources that our buildings consume to be built and to be used.
-Technologies improve and change, our buildings will stay in place for very long time.
-Our buildings should allow scientific and technological advancements to be implemented overtime.
+Technologies improve and change, our buildings will stay in place for a very long time.
+Our buildings should allow scientific and technological advancements to be implemented over time.
 In doing so, our buildings would “age” efficiently and will adapt to new demanding needs.
-Understand and use the best and innovative technologies but do not design to showcase any one of them.
+Understand and use the best and most innovative technologies but do not design to showcase any one of them.

-The prime goal of our profession is to imagine and help to build a better place for humans and for nature to thrive.
-From a small object to large new cities, our legacy needs to show how we have succeeded in doing so.
+The prime goal of our profession is to imagine and help build a better place for humans and for nature to thrive.
+From small objects to large new cities, our legacy needs to show how we have succeeded in doing so.
 Do not stop short of doing your best to serve that goal.